axiom-guy/axiom-guy.github.io/content/_index.md

 layout= "home"
 +++
 # Hi, I'm Aditya 👋

-I build tools with LLMs, automation, and Hugo.
+a curious mind building things at the intersection of code, creativity, and impact.
+Welcome to my corner of the internet.

 Checkout my [Projects](/Projects/) or connect with me below.